Full-Stack-HQ/fullstackhq.io/src/posts/the-no-tears-cypress-setup.md

 ```
 This is a basic configuration file that is set up in the Cypress format.
 The `baseUrl` field here represents the URL of the site that is under test.
 This value is used by several Cypress commands, most notably `.visit()`.
 With a `baseUrl` set in the config, you can navigate to a route on the application simply by doing `cy.visit('/route')` instead of having to enter the full application URL.
 This allows us to make our tests environment agnostic.

-In your application, you can put the address of your environments, I will be continuing with the Google example that we set up earlier and will use `https://google.com` as my `baseUrl` in the prod config file.
-This will be all we will add here.
+I will be continuing with the Google example that we set up earlier and will use `https://google.com` as my `baseUrl` in the prod config file.
+In your application, you can put the URL for your own application environments.
 The `env` parameter can be used to set environment variables for your tests that you want to be available.
 This is handy for passwords or other test data that could also be passed in from outside the tests.
+For the purposes of this setup, I won't add any.

-So now we have our config files and we need to load them into the tests depending on the environment that they are being run in.
+So now we have our config files, but we need to load them into the tests depending on the environment that they are being run in.
 To do this we will modify the plugins `index.js` to look like this:
 ```js
 const preprocess = require('./preprocess');